-This homemade homemade multivitamin tea tastes delicious!
+This homemade homemade multivitamin tea tastes really good!
 It is packed with lots of nutrients, does not have any bitterness, and it’s all natural.
-I run out of this tea fast and I do make it regularly, because we all love it so much.

-I got this multivitamin tea blend recipe from Meagan Visser’s blog and I LOVE it.
-It tastes so good that it quickly became my favorite blend of tea!
+I got this multivitamin tea recipe from Meagan Visser’s blog and I LOVE it!
+It tastes so good that it quickly became our favorite blend of tea!
 I slightly modified the original recipe making it fit my own needs.

 About the Ingredients in this Homemade Multivitamin Tea

 Alfalfa is packed with vitamins and minerals.
 It contains eight essential amino acids, iron, calcium, phosphorus, sulfur, magnesium, chlorophyll, potassium, and other trace elements.
 Alfalfa is popular for nourishing the digestive, skeletal, urinary, and glandular systems.
 It cleanses the blood, may prevent blood clotting (as it is rich in vitamin K), and builds stamina.

 Some sources say alfalfa may heal from whooping cough, jaundice, and control fevers.
 How awesome it is? (source)

 I buy dried organic Alfalfa in bulk from Starwest Botanicals.

 Red raspberry leaves are rich in vitamin B, calcium, and iron.